 This flag indicates that the user prefers online services and tools over in person or telephonic support.

-User Requires Human Assistance
+User Requires Human Telephonic Assistance

 This flag indicates that the user can perform some tasks independently, but will require human assistance due to preferences or disabilities.

-User Prefers Human Assistance
+User Prefers Human Telephonic Assistance

 This flag indicates that the user prefers human assistance, in person, over the phone, or the web.